Army Surgeon: Plot

-The film starts with an elderly Dr. Elizabeth Ainsley (Jane Wyatt) in her cabin on a military boat.
+Dr. Elizabeth Ainsley is in her cabin on a military boat.
 While going through an old box she comes across an old photo of her and two men dated 1917.
-The scene then flashes back to her getting off a boat in France where we find that she has lied about her occupation so that she can be assigned as a nurse to a WWI French army hospital to work alongside Capt.
-James 'Jim' Mason (James Ellison).
+She gets off the boat in France where it is revealed she has lied about her occupation so that she can be assigned as a nurse to a WWI French army hospital to work alongside Capt.
+James 'Jim' Mason.

 When Dr. Ainsley arrives she finds that Dr. Mason does not understand why they sent her there because he had asked for a male nurse.
 She replies that it is routine and says that she is trained in shrapnel and the brain.
 When some wounded men come in Dr. Mason tells her to get ready and he also says he will find out if she knows anything or not.
 Several scenes show them working well together with her still posing as a nurse.
 Dr. Mason is disappointed that they are not able to save more lives and she reassures him that they are doing their best and it is not his fault.
 That night she is having a nightmare and he wakes her up and also reveals that he knows she is a doctor but will not report her.

-Dr. Mason wants to establish a hospital at the front lines but Col. John Wishart (George Cleveland) won't let him due to Army regulations.
+Dr. Mason wants to establish a hospital at the front lines but Col. John Wishart won't let him due to Army regulations.
 Doctor Ainsley convinces him to let Dr. Mason establish a hospital but not to let Dr. Mason know they have talked.